Real Estate Investing: How to Buy and Rent. Landlord 101

 Why would you want to do it?
 Good question.

 I have already covered some technicalities for investing in the stock market (I am intending to continue doing so, just follow me!).
-However, as I have mentioned earlier, you must diversify your investments not only across the market sectors but outside of stock market.
+However, as I have mentioned earlier, you must diversify your investments not only across the market sectors but outside of the stock market.

 The first thing that comes to mind is real estate.
 It is not REIT stocks or ETFs; I mean real properties.
 I will cover how to look for the best ones, and how to buy the houses or apartments.

 In reality, it is not so simple.
-You need a THOROUGH preparation if you don’t want to get into a trouble.
-When you buy the wrong stock or at a wrong time, perhaps, you can quickly sell the toxic asset into an open stock market at any time.
+You need a THOROUGH preparation if you don’t want to get into trouble.
+When you buy the wrong stock or at the wrong time, perhaps, you can quickly sell the toxic asset into an open stock market at any time.
 Unfortunately, you can’t do it with a house or apartment.

 Understanding some key landlord responsibilities, property marketing tactics and areas of the law goes a long way to help you find (and keep) a tenant, effectively manage your rental and avoid the most common landlord mistakes.
 And sometimes the best skill is knowing when to call a professional.

 Let’s imagine you want to buy the property in Florida but you live in Virginia or any other state.